eCook

 6. IT’S BEAN A CULINARY ADVENTURE

-Serve up lavish bowls of samp and bean “risotto” and lay the caramelised baby onions on top.
-Garnish with dollops of goat’s cheese and the lemon zest to taste.
+Serve up lavish bowls of Samp and bean “risotto” and lay the caramelised baby onions on top.
+Garnish with dollops of goat’s cheese and the Lemon zest to taste.
 Drizzle over the burnt sage butter, scatter over the sage leaves, and finish with a sprinkling of toasted pine nuts.
 Nikonwabele ukutya kwenu!
 Have a nice meal!

 • Samp - 300ml